 The first step in sleep apnea treatment resides in recognition of the symptoms and seeking appropriate consultation.
-Oral and Maxillofacial Surgeons offer consultation and treatment options.
+Charlotte Oral Surgery offers consultation and treatment options.

 Dr. Moore has published a classification system for describing patterns of tongue-base narrowing, which can be helpful in applying specific surgical techniques.
 A supine nasopharyngeal exam is done with a flexible fiber-optic camera (this is a subjective exam), and an acoustic pharyngometer device can utilize sound-waves in order to make objective measurements of upper airway volume (enabling objective correlation to the subjective exam).
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study is recommended to monitor individuals overnight.

 The American Academy of Sleep Medicine (AASM) has recently published an exhaustive and detailed paper which reviews the use of Oral Appliances in the treatment of snoring and obstructive sleep apnea.
 Within the past several years, the medical literature surrounding the use of oral appliances has matured greatly, and there are now a significant number of Level I (ie: prospective, randomized-controlled, and placebo-controlled) trials which document the efficacy of oral appliances as a viable treatment option.